Coping With Depression Around the HolidaysAlyssa

 Get Help If It Does Not Go Away

-While it is common that some people may feel more depressed during the holiday season, lingering depression could lead to clinical depression.1 If you notice your depression is not going away after the New Year or you are experiencing suicidal thoughts, do not wait to get professional help.
-Our behavioral health program in South Florida is designed to help patients combat these issues.
+While it is common that some people may feel more depressed for the holidays instead of joyful, unaddressed holiday blues could lead to clinical depression.1 If you notice your depression is not going away after the New Year or you are experiencing suicidal thoughts, do not wait to get professional help.
+Our Banyan Lake Worth rehab offers depression treatment along with other programs designed to help patients combat these issues.

 The holiday blues are real for many people, but they do not have to get the best of you.
 By following our tips for fighting depression over the holidays, you just might find that this is your best holiday season yet.

 If you or a loved one is struggling with mental health problems and/or addiction issues, we want to help.
 Call Behavioral Health of the Palm Beaches today at 561-220-3981 to get started.